Authority: Executive Vice Chancellor and Provost

 3. DOCUMENTATION PROVIDED TO THE PTRC

-The Department Head will transmit a written summary of the PTRC’s findings and his/her own assessment to the faculty member.
+3.8 The Department Head will transmit a written summary of the PTRC’s findings and the Department Head’s own assessment to the faculty member.
 These findings will include a statement as to whether the faculty member “meets”, “does not meet” or “exceeds” expectations according to the performance standards for the department (see below, Section 4.)

 4.1 Standards for Associate Professor

-Associate Professors with tenure will be evaluated with regard to assigned effort in the individual’s realms of responsibility described in his/her SME at the Associate Professor standard as set forth in the Department’s Rule on Reappointment, Promotion and Tenure Standards and Procedures (https://policies.ncsu.edu/rule/rul-05-67-850)
+4.1.1 Associate Professors with tenure will be evaluated with regard to assigned effort in the individual’s realms of responsibility described in their SFR and the Associate Professor standard as set forth in the Department’s Rule on Reappointment, Promotion and Tenure Standards and Procedures

-The expectation is that an Associate Professor will show evidence that he/she is making contributions that will eventually qualify the candidate for promotion to Professor.
+4.1.2 The expectation is that an Associate Professor will show evidence that they are making contributions that will eventually qualify the candidate for promotion to Professor.
 Associate Professors should show evidence of continued contributions in their major focus area (research, teaching, service).
-Demonstration of such contributions might include continued scholarly activity through innovative peer research, demonstration of advanced teaching techniques or awards, or serving on national scientific or specialty boards.
+Demonstration of such contributions might include continued scholarly activity through innovative peer research, demonstration of advanced teaching or clinical techniques or awards, or serving on national scientific or specialty boards.

 4.2 Standards for Professor

-In order to exceed expectations, the faculty member must significantly and consistently exceed the standards set forth in the Statement of Mutual Expectations (SME).
-Faculty performance that exceeds expectations must demonstrate sustained and clearly recognizable excellence across the entire five years of the review period in at least one area of teaching, scholarship, and service that corresponds to a significant area of effort distribution as defined in the SME.
+4.2.3 In order to exceed expectations, the faculty member must significantly and consistently exceed the standards set forth in the SFR.
+Faculty performance that exceeds expectations must demonstrate sustained and clearly recognizable excellence across the entire five years of the review period in at least one area of teaching, scholarship, and service that corresponds to a significant area of effort distribution as defined in the SFR.
 This accomplishment must be consistent with the increased expectations associated with the ranks of Associate and Full Professor, respectively.